juliaguerra22/miami-housing-forecast/README.md

 # Miami-gentrification-forecast

-This project aims to build a **machine learning model** that predicts which Miami-Dade neighborhoods are currently experiencing, or are at risk of experiencing, **gentrification**.
-Our approach leverages prior research on urban change and predictive modeling.
+This project focuses on predicting housing prices in Miami-Dade County over the next five years, specifically by housing size and type.
+We initially planned to predict gentrification risk at the neighborhood level, but due to the lack of consistent neighborhood-level data for Miami-Dade and time constraints, we shifted focus to county-level housing price forecasting.

+## Approach
-We will build a **Random Forest classification model**, chosen because prior research (Yoo, 2023) shows that Random Forests perform especially well in gentrification prediction tasks.
-This model works effectively with large datasets, handles nonlinear patterns, and can capture the complex interactions found in neighborhood-level socioeconomic data.
+We will build a **Random Forest regression model**, chosen because prior research (Yoo, 2023) shows that Random Forests perform especially well in gentrification prediction tasks, which was our previous idea, but we expect it to perform just as well for this model.
+This model will make use of RF in order to find **nonlinear relationships** between **housing prices and factors like income, rent, vacancy rates, and education levels**.

 ## Dataset

-The dataset is created by combining multiple public sources:

-- **Primary data:** Miami-Dade County ACS datasets from 2019 and 2024
+**-** The dataset is created by combining multiple public sources from the **American Community Survey (ACS)** for Miami-Dade County from **2019** and **2024**.
-- **Information included:** Household characteristics, education levels, housing conditions, income distributions
+**- This data includes:** Median rents, home values, income levels, vacancy rates, poverty rates, and education attainment all at the county level
-- **Processing:** After preprocessing and cleaning, the dataset includes:
+**-** After preprocessing and cleaning, the dataset includes:
-  - Predictive variables (features)
+  **-** Predictive variables (features)
-  - Target label indicating whether a neighborhood is gentrified or at risk

 ## Features

-Each neighborhood is represented by multiple input features, such as:
+The key features used to predict housing prices include:
 - Median rent
 - Median household income
 - Home values